 To stress again, the main preparation against annoying lines is psychological.

-Acceptance, patience and calm state of mind are required.
+Acceptance, patience, and a calm state of mind are must-haves.
 Bear in mind that the opponent is avoiding the best lines and that he is most likely happy with a draw – these two factors give you a psychological advantage even before the game has started because he has already placed himself in an inferior psychological position while playing with White!

 But perhaps they should not be – trust yourself and with a bit of good luck, you would eventually be happy that they happened!